The children of the parish are invited by Father Mckay to celebrate the Liturgy of The Word with their own catechists at 11am Sunday morning Mass

 Online Fun… while you are waiting for next weeks children’s liturgy here is a link to some fun online activities you may want to try http://www.bibleactivitieszone.com/

-We pray for our parish, family and friends: that we may be moved to show love for our neighbours, both here and around the world.
+We pray for our parish, families and friends: that we may be inspired to make a difference, to change our own lives and reach out to help others who are trying to change their lives too.
 Lord, in your mercy…